 A common theme in Matt’s life story is finding good things when not looking.
 “I put effort into the EVI.
 When I wanted something new in my life, I was very clear.
 I described it to friends and it appeared.
 Then, I sat down and wrote down the qualities of the woman I was looking for.”

 When Matt lived in San Francisco, he would walk along the beach daily.
-It was one day in late Fall the he met Yolanda.
+It was one day in late Fall he met Yolanda.
 “I saw someone doing yoga, a headstand. […] Just her feet were coming up behind this grassy area.
 I had to go look and there she was.
 So, I met my wife right there, and we were together for twenty years.”

 “Our hearts grew together… I brought back a second generation Hang for her.
 And she gave it back to me a year later, saying “I love the way you play it, and you have to play it any time I ask you to, that’s the condition.”
 When she was transitioning out of her body, so to speak, she was asking me to play that instrument.
 Now I bring this instrument out to my gigs.
 I’ve had many Hangs, given some away, put others in good homes, but this one has magic in it.”
 While going through the grieving process, Matt says he would escape to nature with the Hang instruments, finding comfort with the redwoods, the canyons, the ocean, the desert.

 Coming back to the present, Matt travels in his minivan with Yolanda’s Hang among other creations from the Swiss makers.
-He’s also integrating his Electronic Valve Instrument into recent performances with looping pedal.
+He’s also integrating his Electronic Valve Instrument into recent performances with a looping pedal.
 He gave some breakfast nutrition tips for the touring life.
 “I try to eat vegetables!
 I steam some up veggies, have an egg or two, maybe some toast.
 It’s real easy to eat junk on the road.
 I try not to do that, because I need all my energy, I feed all my facilities.
 It’s important to keep things in good shape.
 Sometimes I get out of my gigs and hunting for food because I wasn’t prepared.”

-Having traveled almost everywhere in his own country, as well as much of Western Europe, he tells me about the most beautiful scenery he’s ever driven through.
+Having travelled almost everywhere in his own country, as well as much of Western Europe, he tells me about the most beautiful scenery he’s ever driven through.
 “I did do an entire tour through the Trans-Canadian Highway, […] Calgary to Vancouver.
 It was amazing.
 It was my favourite of all sceneries.
 I like shooting videos, taking photos.
 I kept going around a corner, like “Oh my God, I gotta pull over” then going another corner “Oh my God, I gotta pull over…” It just kept getting better and better!”